 Sometimes you don’t have a full 360-degree image for creating a virtual tour.

-With WPVR, you can create an amazing virtual tour, even if you don’t have full 360 images.
+With WPVR, you can create amazing virtual tours using partial panoramas or iPhone panoramas, even if you don’t have full 360 images.

 Follow these simple steps to create a virtual tour with partial panorama images.